sidtaytho/sidtaytho/content/home/experience.md

         Responsibilities include:

         * Piloted a virtual project for Amazon.com, Inc.
-        * Rated interpersonal skills by listening to audio recording and transcripts
+        * Rated interpersonal skills by listening to audio recording and transcripts.

 ---